Dark Lord on Life Support

 An event has left a villain severely injured or drained of power.
+So, his minions hook him up to a device that will keep him alive for the time being.
 It doesn't have to be a machine; it can be the inability to survive without attaching to another body.

 open/close all folders

 - In The Vision of Escaflowne, Big Bad Dornkirk (actually Isaac Newton transported to Gaia) is perpetually hooked up to a massive life-support machine keeping him alive well past when he should have died of old age.
 In the last episode, he rips free of it and lets Folken kill him to set in motion his Thanatos Gambit.